Wolff-Michael Roth: Cultural-Historical Activity Theory

 Roth has contributed to this field especially by theorizing school-related processes in terms of a version of this theory that was popularized in the Center for Activity Theory and Developmental Work Research.
 He proposed a fourth generation of this theory, which takes into account emotion.
 Together with Yew Jin Lee, he wrote a review of the literature on this "neglected legacy" of the work of Lev S. Vygotsky.

 Knowing in the Flesh

 Most recently, Roth has been working on questions of embodied cognition, which is in fact a misnomer, for all cognition inherently is embodied.
 Following the French philosophers Maine de Biran and Michel Henry he conceives of the emergence of signification from the auto-affection of the flesh.
 All perception, all knowing, all communication therefore arises from forms of movement.
 In a number of publications, he develops this way of understanding knowing with data from geometry in second-grade classrooms.

+Toward an Evental Perspective

+Since 2013, Roth has focused on developing theories that account for experience and activities from an evental perspective, which contrasts the object ontology characteristic of research in the social sciences.
+The distinction parallels that which Harold Garfinkel made between formal methods, studying social facts (e.g., a waiting line), and ethnomethodology, which focuses on studying the doing (visible), the results of which receive the names of these facts in a practice called formulating.
+One important area of research was to implement the change that L.S.
+Vygotsky announced during the last months of his life, where, in his notebooks, he renounced all of his prior work.
+Roth and colleagues named this their "late Vygotskian, Spinozist approach".
+A final development in Roth’s work can be observed in his turn to a pragmatist foundation – following J. Dewey, Mead, W. James and A.N.
+Whitehead – that takes an transactional vs. interactional approach to the analysis and understanding of social life.